French Presidential Candidate Cindy Lee Got Arrested For Campaigning Topless

 Cindy Lee, whose real name is Isabelle Laeng wrote in Pleasure Party’s website, “The Party of Pleasure regrets this arrest because this action was perfectly pacific.
 Cindy Lee intends to continue her campaign and is always looking for the sponsorship of elected officials to validate her candidacy… Since I am convinced that the individual must be put back in the center of political action, that we have much to do to achieve a tolerant, fraternal, united society, without taboo, I intend to continue to fight with the weapons that are mine: my smile and my nerve to serve the cause.”

-[Featured Image by Francois Mori/Getty Images]
+[Featured Image by Francois Mori /Getty Images]